 In 2005, there were only 34 West Virginia farmers markets.
-Now there are 91, operating at 110 locations, including satellite markets, according to the W.Va.
+Now there are more than 120, operating at more than 140 locations, including satellite markets, according to the W.Va.
 Farmers Market Association.
 Thousands of people can get fresh produce who could not get it before.

 Farmers markets take many forms.
 They can be farmers making extra money selling from tables and truckbeds.
 On the other end of the scale, they can be large pavilion-and-stall markets, open seven days a week in season.

-“A farmers market improves the attractiveness of the town to new businesses and residents,” said Kelly Crane, past president of the Association.
+“A farmers market improves the attractiveness of the town to new businesses and residents,” said Kelly Crane, past director of the Association.
 “It says the community is concerned with health.”

-The Association put together a how-to manual called “So You Want to Start a Farmers Market.” http://wvfarmers.org/tools-2/resources and a “Farmers Market Planning Toolkit to help market managers make people aware of their market.”
+The Association put together a variety of manuals and how-to resources, including “So You Want to Start a Farmers Market.” http://wvfarmers.org/tools-2/resources and a “Farmers Market Planning Toolkit.”

 A caution: If you want to set up a market and your community already has one, collaborate.
 If you can’t join forces, offer fresh food in different locations on different days.
 Contact the Farmers Market Association for advice.